TOGA Group of Companies

 The Central Project

-Our award-winning Central Project is Australia’s second pop-up social housing and retail project located at Adina Central Station.
+Our award-winning Central Project was Australia’s second pop-up social housing and retail project located at Adina Central Station.

 Comprising of 50 self-contained apartments, this development is managed by a trusted community housing provider, ensuring that residents have the support and stability they need.

-Furthermore, we have partnered with organizations like ‘Thread Together’ and ‘Banish’ to incorporate retail spaces dedicated to social good.
+Furthermore, we have partnered with organisations including ‘Thread Together’ and ‘Banish’ to incorporate retail spaces dedicated to social good.

 ‘Thread Together’ tirelessly provides new clothing to those experiencing hardship, restoring their dignity and fostering self-confidence.
 Whilst ‘Banish’ exemplifies sustainability and corporate responsibility, not only recycling but also providing sustainable retail options and educational sessions for the broader community.